Velocidex/velociraptor-docs/content/announcements/2021-artifact-contest/_index.md

    improved as a result of your contribution.

-2. **Detection artifacts** - Each submission may contain several VQL artifacts - how do the artifacts improve Velociraptor’s detection capability?
+2. **Detection artifacts** - Each submission may contain several VQL artifacts - how do the artifacts improve Velociraptor's detection capability?
 Can you include metrics of how effective they are compared to previous technology?

 3. **Monitoring artifacts/plugins** - This category includes real time
-   monitoring queries to enhance Velociraptor’s endpoint monitoring capability.
+   monitoring queries to enhance Velociraptor's endpoint monitoring capability.

 ## Deadline